British & Irish Lions Women

 The British & Irish Lions is a representative rugby union team composed of players eligible for the women's national teams of England, Ireland, Scotland, and Wales.
-Established in 2024 by Ben Calveley, the CEO of the British & Irish Lions, as the women's counterpart to the men's team of the same name, the side is set to embark on its inaugural international tour to New Zealand in 2027.
+Established in 2024 as the women's counterpart to the men's team of the same name, the side is set to embark on its inaugural international tour to New Zealand in September 2027 where they will compete against the New Zealand women's national rugby union team.